Sorrento – What to do

 HOW CAN I GET TO HERCULANEUM FROM SORRENTO, ITALY?

-Again take the Circumvesuviana line and get out at Ercolano Scavi There is more than one Ercolano station which is a bit confusing but make sure that you get off at Ercolano Scavi.
+Again, take the Circumvesuviana line and get off at Ercolano Scavi.
+There is more than one Ercolano station, which can be a bit confusing, but make sure to get off at Ercolano Scavi.
 The station is in the middle of town.
 You will probably find there are a few touts as you come out of the station who will try to persuade you to board their shuttle bus.
-The site is only 5-10 minutes walk down the main street and it is well signposted.
+The site is only a 5-10 minute walk down the main street, and it is well signposted.

 IS IT A GOOD IDEA TO DRIVE IN SORRENTO, ITALY?

-No! definitely not especially in the busy summer months anyway.
-Sorrento is a perfect base for exploring the surrounding area without a car because you can get to Naples, Pompeii and Herculaneum easily by train or bus and Capri by Ferry.
-The Amalfi coast we travelled on the Big Red Bus but you can also use the ferry.
+No!
+Not, especially during the busy summer months.
+Sorrento is a perfect base for exploring the surrounding area without a car, as you can easily reach Naples, Pompeii, and Herculaneum by train or bus, and Capri by Ferry.
+On the Amalfi coast, we travelled on the Big Red Bus, but you can also use the ferry.
 The Italian drivers are crazy.
 We noticed that most cars had some kind of dent or scrape on them.

 HOW DO YOU GET TO CAPRI FROM SORRENTO, ITALY?

-The ferry services run from Marina Piccola and tickets can be bought at kiosks next to the marina.
-Destinations also include Naples, Ischia and the Amalfi coast but services are seasonal and subject to changes.
+The ferry services run from Marina Piccola, and tickets can be purchased at kiosks located next to the marina.
+Destinations also include Naples, Ischia, and the Amalfi Coast, but services are seasonal and subject to change.

 WHERE DO THE BUSES RUN FROM SORRENTO, ITALY?

-SITA runs blue and green buses covering a wide area.
+SITA operates blue and green buses that cover a wide area.
 Destinations include Positano, Amalfi, Massa Lubrense and Sant’Agata.
-Buses depart from the Circumvesuviana Station in Sorrento and tickets can be bought at bars and news kiosks.
-The buses for Positano and Amalfi run irregularly. approx every 40 minutes sometimes longer with fewer services on Sunday.
-We travelled to Sorrento by train with a view to getting a bus to the Amalfi Coast but unfortunately the particular day we chose the drivers were on strike.
-The journey to Positano is about 35 minutes and 1 hr 35 mins for Amalfi Tickets are around 1.20 euro for Positano and 2.20 euro for Amalfi.
+Buses depart from the Circumvesuviana Station in Sorrento, and tickets can be bought at bars and news kiosks.
+The buses for Positano and Amalfi run irregularly, approximately every 40 minutes, with longer intervals on Sundays and fewer services overall.
+We travelled to Sorrento by train with the intention of taking a bus to the Amalfi Coast, but unfortunately, on the particular day we chose, the drivers were on strike.
+The journey to Positano is approximately 35 minutes, and 1 hour and 35 minutes to Amalfi.
+Tickets are around 1.20 euros for Positano and 2.20 euros for Amalfi.